raphaelcohn/lemonade/README.md

 ### Build Failures

 * Validating that only files and folders are present (ie not block or char devices, etc)
-* Broken symbolic links
+* There are no broken symbolic links
-* Absolute symbolic links
+* There are no absolute symbolic links
-* Symbolic links which resolve outside of the site
+* There are no symbolic links which resolve outside of the site
-* Anything other than valid HTML files for errors
+* There are no files other than HTML for errors
-* All HTML, XML, SVG, CSS, JavaScript, JSON, CSV, TSV and text files are encoded in UTF-8 (or its subset, US-ASCII)
+* All HTML, XML, SVG, CSS, JavaScript, JSON, CSV, TSV and TXT files are encoded in UTF-8 (or its subset, US-ASCII)
-* All PNG, JPEG, GIF, SVG, ICO, HTML, XML, WOFF, TFF and text files have a MIME type that matches their file extension\*
+* All PNG, JPEG, GIF, SVG, ICO, HTML, XML, WOFF, TFF and TXT files have a MIME type that matches their file extension\*
+* All CSS, CSV, TSV, JavaScript and JSON files are textual†
+* All WOFF2 and EOT files are binary†
-* HTML, XML, SVG and JSON files are not empty
+* All HTML, XML, SVG and JSON files are not empty
+* All WOFF2 and EOT files are not empty

 \* We can't do this currently for JavaScript, JSON, CSS, CSV, TSV, WOFF2 and EOT because the `file` tool we use can't detect them.
+† This is the best we can do currently because of the `file` tools limitations.
+At least it mitigates problems with FTP and ASCII / binary mode (but you're not still using FTP, are you)?

 ### Build Warnings

 * Checks for `.htm` and `.jpeg` files, which are likely to be mistakes (`lemonade` treats `.html` and `.jpg` as the canonical file extensions)
-* Checks for build artifacts from SASS, LESS, Photoshop, Flash, etc
+* Checks for build artifacts from SASS, LESS, Photoshop, etc
 * Checks for obsolete Flash files
 * Checks for obsolete or rarely supported image formats
 * Checks for binary libraries for Windows or Unix
 * Checks that the *only* ICO file is `favicon.ico`; ICO files are obsolete otherwise
 * Checks for resources which shouldn't exist in a modern site (`.cgi`, `.php`, `.asp`, `.jsp` and `.aspx`)

+## Making Good Sites

 * Checks for URLs which are not simple, ie composed of a-z, 0-9, hyphen and, for files, period
 * Checks for HTML meta-tag descriptions
 	* which are empty or missing